-It is available in early April.
-You can get a free copy by calling 1-800-829-3676 or by visiting the web site at www.irs.gov/smallbiz.
+An updated version of this CD is available each year in early April.
+You can get a free copy by calling 1-800-829-3676 or by visiting www.irs.gov/smallbiz.

 Index

 To help us develop a more useful index, please let us know if you have ideas for index entries.
 See "Comments and Suggestions" in the "Introduction" for the ways you can reach us.